 There are no specific requirements with regard to the power-supply sequencing of the device.
 However, issue a reset after the supplies are powered up and are stable to ensure the device is properly configured.

-Figure 88 shows a typical PSRR curve with the decoupling capacitors.
+The typical PSRR curve with the decoupling capacitors is as shown in [Figure 88](#).